allegro/allegro.tech/_posts/2016-02-26-writing-fast-cache-service-in-go-lang.md

 ### Omitting GC
 In Go when a map with millions of objects is created then GC during mark and scan phase will touch all those objects.
 It can cause a huge impact on responsiveness of application itself.
-We runned few tests on our service in which we fed the cache with millions of entries and after that we started to send requests on rest endpoint which was doing only some static json serialization (it didn’t touch the cache).
+We run few tests on our service in which we fed the cache with millions of entries and after that we started to send requests on rest endpoint which was doing only some static json serialization (it didn’t touch the cache).
 Before the fed this endpoint responsiveness was max 10ms for 10k rps.
 After the fed it was ***more than a second*** for 99 percentile.